wiseman/r4/README.rst

 --------- ------
 Character Status
 --------- ------
-      '?'
+?
 Item is not under version control
-      'A' Added
+A         Added
-      'D' Deleted
+D         Deleted
-      'M' Modified
+M         Modified
-      'O' Opened for editing--may be unchanged, branched or integrated 'I' Ignored (only with --no-ignore)
+O         Opened for editing--may be unchanged, branched or integrated I         Ignored (only with --no-ignore)
 --------- ------

 ----